Russ Saunders

-Stillwell Russell "Russ" Saunders (January 1, 1906 - April 29, 1987) was an American football fullback in the National Football League (NFL).
+Stillwell Russell Saunders (January 1, 1906 – April 29, 1987) was an American football fullback in the National Football League (NFL).
 He played with the Green Bay Packers during the 1931 NFL season.

 He was an All-American at USC and was one of the models for the Tommy Trojan statue.
 He was MVP in the 1930 Rose Bowl when he led the Trojans to a 47–14 victory over the Pittsburgh Panthers.